minmarg/comer2/README.md

      comer -i myprofile1.pro -d myprofile2_db -o my_output_directory

-   "comer" search, as well as the process of making profiles, can be controlled with options read from the options file options.txt in the var directory in the installation path:
+   `comer` search, as well as the process of making profiles, can be controlled with options read from the options file options.txt in the var directory in the installation path: